Bow Tie Keto Pasta from Scratch (Low Carb Farfalle)

 - Make sure your sauces are low carb as well.
 When making keto pasta dishes, it’s easy to focus all of your energy on making low carb noodles and then end up throwing it all out the window because you combine them with a carb-heavy pasta sauce.
 Make sure that you’re using low carb pasta sauces, or better yet, you can just make your own from scratch.

-(You may also like: 2-Ingredient Low Carb Keto Noodles)
+(You may also like: Keto Gnocchi)

 Bow Tie Keto Pasta from Scratch (Low Carb Farfalle)